Three false views of God

 He has our best interest at heart.
 He is always

 He will lead you.
 He will guide you.
 He will direct you

-In all your ways acknowledge Him and
+Proverbs 3:6 (NASB) In all your ways acknowledge Him and

 If you are looking for direction in your life

 He loves us.
 He protects us.
 If you are going through a rough

-on hurts�dwell on the all encompassing power of God.
+dwell on hurts, dwell on the all-encompassing power of God.
 Choose to be

 Dwell on His help.
 Dwell on His

 promises.
 Delight yourself in Him.

 What are some of the results of knowing God?

 Grace and peace come into our lives through the